 The software-defined approach outlined above allows you to manage the employee lifecycle in a way that is people-centric.
 It both smoothes out the process for the employees themselves during onboarding and also streamlines work for HR and IT professionals who are charged with managing the process.

 These tools are also key to boosting productivity, in that they automate many of the routine and rote tasks that would otherwise consume valuable time for your new and departing employees, as well as HR and IT professionals.
-They also help get new team members up to speed fast, so they can quickly begin contributing to the overall success of the organization.

-Finally, by using software-defined solutions to track the employee lifecycle, you will be better able to meet compliance mandates and regulations that apply to your business.
-The tools we mention above make it easy for you to generate reports and audit trails that demonstrate exactly how your organization is upholding best practices and legal requirements.
+Finally, by using software-defined solutions to track the employee lifecycle, you will be better able to meet **compliance mandates and regulations** that apply to your business.

 To sum it up, the employee lifecycle approach outlined here, when executed with technologies like the ones described above, will help make your organization a better place to work, while protecting your valuable assets and enabling your long-term success.